Reading words require kids to decode, or figure out, the word.

 3 Positives, 1 Correction

 Try not to over-correct your child.
 Work on one thing and LET THE REST GO.
 I’m serious.
 One correction and three positives.
 Or more than three.

-One more reminder: make the positive comments meaningful.
-By that I mean, “good job” is not meaningful where as “I loved how you made your voice sound like the character” is meaningful and specific.
+One more reminder: Make the positive comments meaningful.
+So “good job” is not very meaningful because it’s too vague but “I loved how you made your voice sound like the character” is meaningful and specific.